 “Across the Sea” was the final single to be released from the album upon its release.
 The single came out swinging blending the heavy rock sounds of “Ghosts” with the electronic elements of “Stand For You” to offer a style what some have described as Michael Jackson meets Zakk Wylde.

 Over the years, Tyler Gilbert has transformed his sound from a more folk based style to a hard rock sound.
 The Saskatchewan based rock group has always striven to be a voice for the overlooked, the ones who never quite fit in, the lone kid, the underdog.
-From his 2008 debut EP "Vos" to 5 albums later, none of his work has been more intentionally pointed at them more than his upcoming release "Underdog" due out March 29, 2019.
+From his 2008 debut EP "Vos" to 5 albums later, none of his work has been more intentionally pointed at them more than his current release "Underdog" which hit stores on March 29, 2019.

 Underdog - (2019)